pbsinclair42/SDP-2016/Reports/Technical Specification.md

 ### Sensors

 - Detect if currently holding ball
-- Detect how far from ‘an obstacle’
+- Detect how far from ‘an obstacle’ such as a wall
 - Detect if currently over a white line (?)

 ### LEGO / Communication